muon-spectroscopy-computational-project/mudirac/docs/source/installation.rst

    cmake ..
    make mudirac

-In order to run the test suite. within the same directory, run
+In order to run the test suite, within the same directory run:

 .. code-block:: bash